Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Theoretical analysis

 In fact, selecting $x_2=\frac{x_1+x_3}{2}$ also has another benefit: the function set (\ref{temp3}) can have a closed-form solution and can be directly calculated by using (\ref{final3}).
 Meanwhile, if $x_2$ is chosen arbitrarily, the parameter needs to be calculated using algorithms like gradient descent, which damages the algorithm's simplicity.
 Considering all the above, $x_2$ is selected as $\frac{x_1+x_3}{2}$ in this paper.

 Finally, it is necessary to study how $f$ changes as $x_1$ and $x_3$ change.
-Regarding this, we provide the following theorem. \begin{theorem} When $x_2=\frac{x_1+x_3}{2}$, a larger $x_3$ or a smaller $x_1$ can make $f$ smaller. \end{theorem} \begin{proof} If we define $x_d=x_3-x_2=x_2-x_1$, $f$ would only be related to $x_d$, and the theorem we are trying to prove becomes equivalent to $\frac{df}{dx_d}<0$.
+Regarding this, we provide the following proposition. \begin{proposition} When $x_2=\frac{x_1+x_3}{2}$, $f$ decreases as $x_3$ increases or $x_1$ decreases. \end{proposition} \begin{proof} If we define $x_d=x_3-x_2=x_2-x_1$, $f$ would only be related to $x_d$, and the proposition we are trying to prove becomes equivalent to $\frac{df}{dx_d}<0$.
 And we have

 Therefore, if we define $m=e^{\frac{x_d}{R_2C}}>1$, we have

 Consequently,

 Since $\frac{dm}{dx_d}>0$, it can be concluded that $\frac{df}{dx_d}<0$, which means that a larger $x_3$ or a smaller $x_1$ can make $f$ smaller. \end{proof}